Birth, Sato Bon

 "It is the function of art to renew our perception.
 What we are familiar with we cease to see.
 The writer shakes up the familiar scene, and, as if by magic, we see a new meaning in it." — Anais Nin

-Why did the ancient Greeks, arguably the most philosophically self-conscious civilization, place beauty at the center of their highest achievements?
 Their temples still move us with subtle proportions, their sculptures embody ideal form, and their poetry and philosophy seek harmony in the soul and the creative intelligence of the universe.
 The Greeks viewed beauty beyond the ornamental; they saw it as a revelation, a trace of order triumphing over chaos, and excellence manifesting itself in the sensible world.

 Beauty begins in biology yet reaches toward something more.
 Evolutionary psychology suggests our preference for symmetry, proportion, and harmony is ancient.
 Symmetrical features signal genetic health and developmental stability; balanced forms in nature (ripe fruit, healthy foliage) once meant survival.
 Cross-cultural studies reveal a convergence in perceptions of facial attractiveness: averageness and symmetry consistently emerge as strong predictors of higher ratings across diverse populations.
 Though tastes and some cultural differences exist, they operate within biologically constrained boundaries rather than overturning these core universals.